MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/accelerated-networking/accelerated-networking.md

 ##### Multiple VMs

-1. Go to the **Cluster Level Accelerated Networking** tab and select **Enabled VMs**.
+1. Go to the cluster you want to disable Accelerated Networking for and select **Accelerated Networking**.

+1. Select the **Enabled virtual machines** tab.

-1. Select the check boxes for all the VMs you want to enable Accelerated Networking for.
+1. Select the check boxes for all the VMs you want to disable Accelerated Networking for.

-1. Select **Disable**.
-The VMs should disappear from the Enabled VMs tab and reappear in the Disabled VMs tab.
+1. Select **Disable VM Accelerated networking**.
+The VMs should disappear from the Enabled VMs tab and reappear in the **Disabled virtual machines** tab.

 ---